Frequently Asked Questions

 FSAs (Medical and Limited Purpose)

-School employees can elect a Medical FSA if enrolled in any of VEHI’s four benefit plans – Platinum, Gold, Gold CDHP and Silver CDHP.
+School employees can elect a Medical FSA if enrolled in any of VEHI’s four benefit plans – Platinum, Gold, Gold CDHP and Silver CDHP - and if an FSA is permitted under the terms of their local collective bargaining agreement or employment policies.

 However, an employee who enrolls in the VEHI Silver CDHP and chooses an HSA can have what is called a LIMITED PURPOSE FSA, which “limits” reimbursement for qualified dental and vision expenses, such as dental cleanings, fillings, vision exams, contact lenses, lens solution/cleaner, and prescription glasses.